 Bundle IDs for iOS Apps: The ID in the iTunes App store is right after the “id” part of the app’s URL.

-- You can have only one app linked to an order.
+You can have only one app/website linked to an order.

 Note: “Do not show ads to the users who install the app” selection means that your campaigns will not be shown to the user who has already installed the app by Kayzen-driven installs.
 However, we recommend to always additionally use a suppression list on your user acquisition campaigns as the below setting only takes care of installs generated from the campaigns on Kayzen, not other paid or organic sources.